Skip to main content

 Read your Closing Disclosure carefully.
 It tells you how much you will pay for your loan.
 Our interactive sample Closing Disclosure helps you double-check the details and get definitions for terms used on the form.

-Note: You won’t receive a Closing Disclosure if you applied for a mortgage prior to October 3, 2015, or if you're applying for a reverse mortgage.
-For those loans, you will receive a final Truth in Lending disclosure and a HUD -1 Settlement Statement.
+For these kinds of loans, you should receive Truth-in-Lending disclosures.
+If you are shopping for a reverse mortgage, you will also receive a Good Faith Estimate (GFE) and a HUD-1 or HUD-1A Settlement Statement.
 Lenders are not required to send you these closing documents in advance of closing.
 However, if you request to see a copy of your HUD-1, you can review it at least one business day before closing.
-If you are applying for a HELOC, a manufactured housing loan that is not secured by real estate, or a loan through certain types of homebuyer assistance programs, you will not receive a GFE or a Loan Estimate, but you should receive a Truth-in-Lending disclosure.